 I will work closely with clinicians, policymakers, key groups in the community who are experiencing mental health problems or are supporting people who do and will expand my efforts in supervising and mentoring postgraduate and postdoctoral researchers and clinicians to build capacity in this important field of research.
 I look forward to continuing my trajectory as a NHMRC-funded research fellow, in partnership with UON and HMRI, and to capitalising on the exciting and challenging opportunities that my research program presents in the future.

 - Development of apps and eHealth programs

 - Expertise in the prevention, early intervention, and psychosocial treatment of mental health and alcohol/other drug use problems

-- Deputy Director (Mental Health), Priority Research Centre for Brain and Mental Health, the University of Newcastle.
+- Director, Priority Research Centre in Brain and Mental Health, University of Newcastle, 2016-21

 - Director, Technology, Innovation, and Translation, NHMRC PREMISE Centre of Research Excellence.

 - Visiting Fellow, Black Dog Institute, University of New South Wales.